Assignments and Grading

-- 35% for a set of weekly assignments as described in the syllabus which take the form of either exercises or short essays.
-These are retrospective and will reflect on the lessons learned from the previous class.
+- 40% for a set of weekly homework assignments as described in the syllabus which take the form of exercises, tests, or essays.
+These are retrospective and will reflect on the lessons learned from the previous class;

 You will be put into groups at the beginning of the class.
-Each group will give two presentations: one on a particular topic that is part of the syllabus, and a final project presentation.
+In your group you will do a series of group assignments and a project.

 - All group members must speak or have a role to play during the presentation.

-The presentations will be assessed according to the following criteria:
+The presentation, representing 20% of your final grade, will be assessed according to the following criteria: